sobanchattha221133-cmd/AICT-lab/README.md

-This repository include allmof the individually performed tasks of AICT-Lab in 1st semester
+This repository include all of the individually performed tasks of AICT-Lab in 1st semester